The “Giant” Zum Riesen

-The real GIANT „Zum Riesen” in Miltenberg was documented as a medieval Hostel, and is now operated as a Hotel.
-Did you know, the “Giant” can justifiably be called the oldest royal hostel in Germany.
+The „Zum Riesen” was documented as a Medieval Hostel, and is now operated as a Hotel.
+The “Giant” can justifiably be called The Oldest Royal Hostel in Germany.
 Dr. Ph.
 Madler mentions in his 1865 historical memorabilia of the Inn “Zum Riesen“, that Charles IV took quarters there for eight days in February 1368.

 Jost Virnhaber from Schwäbisch-Hall must have been an outstanding “Giant owner”.
 The “Rathsfreundt” and Host or Gastgeber “Zum Riesen” was granted a hundred wooden oak trunks for renovation by the council in 1589, “because it was a Royal hostel”.
 The carpenter Jakob Stoer is noted as the builder of the imposing Renaissance building.